Origin: Isle of Islay (Scotland)

 Type: Single Malt Scotch Whisky

-Ageing barrels: Ex-Bourbon First Fill and ex-Sherry Oloroso
+Ageing casks: Ex-Bourbon First Fill and ex-Sherry Oloroso

 Additional coloring: No

 Average price: € 240.00